+Some parts of Hadrian’s Villa still stand allowing us to see the size of structures while at the same time, the attention to detail.
 The property contains over 30 buildings, some of which is yet to be excavated.
 The size of the property is similar to that of Pompeii to give some context (if you have never been to Pompeii it takes a full day to maybe see all of it).
-The buildings influenced by Roman, Greek, and Egyptian architecture and inspired by Hadrian’s travel.
+The buildings were influenced by Roman, Greek, and Egyptian architecture and inspired by Hadrian’s travels.

-Here is a model in the visitors center, I think it shows a lot better what the pictures obviously cannot.
-It looks like an entire town, that was the idea.
-Hadrian wanted to create an ideal city combining the styles of Roman, Greek, and Egyptian, the result?
+Here is a model in the visitors center, it shows what pictures cannot.
+It looks like an entire town, and that was the idea.
+Hadrian wanted to create an ideal city combining the styles of Roman, Greek, and Egyptian, and the result?
 This monumental villa that is comparable to none.